 AD.1 General

 This annex provides an example for generating an identifier for the Device ID field of the Device ID element (see 9.4.2.311 (Device ID element)) as used in the procedure defined in 12.2.12.1 (Device ID mechanism).
 The requirements for using those procedures are that the identifier precludes tracking by third parties.
 In addition to satisfying those requirements, this scheme also provides for countermeasures to deal with traffic analysis, precludes cutting-and-pasting of identities into conversations, prevents the same identifier from being used on distinct ESSs, and has an acceptable security level based on the birthday paradox.
 It uses symmetric cryptography for speed and DoS resistance.
-It imposes minimal overhead on each frame and imposes minimal state retention requirements on an ESS (a single secret), and a binding of each unwrapped identity assigned to a STA and the current opaque device identifier provided to it.
+It imposes minimal overhead on each frame that contains a device ID, imposes minimal state retention requirements on an ESS (a single secret), and establishes a binding of each unwrapped identity assigned to a STA and the current opaque device identifier provided to it.